leblancmeneses/actions/README.md

 #### Composing Rules

-The `project-e2e` rule is composed of `project-ui`, `project-api`, and `project-dbmigrations`, enabling you to reference and combine multiple expressions.
-For example, `e2e` runs when files change in any of these projects but excludes runs triggered by markdown-only changes.
+The `project-ui` rule is composed of `ui-libs` and `project-ui's definition`, enabling you to reference and combine multiple expressions.
+For example, `project-ui` runs when files change in any of these projects but excludes runs triggered by markdown or test only changes.

 Expressions can combine multiple conditions using `AND` or `OR` operators.
 If no operator is specified, `OR` is used by default.